wu0lss4j/AdventOfCode2025/README.md

     4. Now we need to search up to 12 times, but not the whole string, the first pass is from 0 up to the 12th from the end, the next pass is from the last max digit till 11th from the end, usw...

     Note: If at any time, the length of search space is 1, then all remaining digits in the string until the end must be part of the solution

+## 2025.12.07

+Day 4 Part 1

+    Steps used:
+    1. I will write and upload tomo, part 2 is just a while loop of part 1